 A slowdown, compared to the first rep, indicates that the target fibers responsible are about to exceed the optimal concentration of lactic acid.

 2. The tempo slows down (pauses between reps increase).
 Any rhythmical exercise, be it pull-ups, push-ups or running, has an optimal cadence that the body finds naturally.
-If you are no longer able to sustain this cadence, the unwanted "burn" is coming.
+If you no longer can sustain this cadence, the unwanted "burn" is coming.

 3. The breathing rhythm changes.
 Like movement, breathing has a cadence optimal for the task at hand.
 When it changes, the wheels are about to come off.